pydio/pydio-doc-admin-guide/3_connecting_your_users/1_managing_users.md

 [:image:3_connecting_your_users/create_user.png]

 - **User Login**: this can **not** be changed afterwards.
 - **User Password**: put the password of the user, you have to type it twice to ensure its validity.
 Make sure to always use strong passwords.
-Note that the plugin that performs password strength check is fully customizable in Cells .
+Note that the plugin that performs password strength check is fully customizable in Cells Ent.

 When editing an existing user, you have access to following information: